reas050/mynewlps/README.md

-# This design is created usin Coding in HTML and (S)CSS
+# This is created using Coding in HTML and (S)CSS

 ---

-Tutorial Design Course HTML/(S)CSS
+Tutorial followed by DesignCourse HTML/(S)CSS and is fully responsive.